It is a genetic disorder that is fatal unless detected and treated before a serious illness develops from copper poisoning.

 The therapy focuses on long-term maintenance after the symptoms improve and their copper levels are normal.

 This includes continuing zinc or chelation therapy and monitoring the patient’s copper levels regularly.

 You can also administer copper levels, avoiding foods with high levels, such as:

 - Dry fruits.

-Medications can take between four and six months to work on a patient who is experiencing symptoms.
+Medications can take four to six months to work on a patient experiencing symptoms.

 If a person does not respond to these treatments, they may require a liver transplant.

 A successful liver transplant can cure Wilson’s disease.

 The success rate of liver transplants is 85 percent after one year.